 BQM 493

 In my games I started to play Mokuhazushi (5-3 point)just to try it out.
 I had some success with it and would want to know more about it.
-While the most common aproach is the 3-4 point, once I encountered this and didn't quite know how to answer:
+While the most common approach is the 3-4 point, once I encountered this and didn't quite know how to answer:

-I thought that the two main alternatives are a and b but none of them really seems to punish since b pushes w along the fourth line (isn't that bad?) and a just seems to take 3rd line territory in exchange for a white wall on the 4th line
+I thought that the two main alternatives are a and b but none of them really seems to punish since b pushes w along the fourth line (isn't that bad?) and a just seems to take 3rd line territory in exchange for a white wall on the 4th line.

 3-4 exchange seems forced, since I don't think continuing to push would be a good idea... and this exchange doesn't quite seem to punish w's shoulder hit